pyeventsourcing/eventsourcing/README.md

     a = app.example_repository[entity1.id]
     b = app.example_repository[entity1.id]

-    # Update instance 'a'.
+    # Change the entity using instance 'a'.
     a.foo = 'bar6'

-    # Because 'a' has been updated since 'b' was obtained,
+    # Because 'a' has been changed since 'b' was obtained,
-    # instance 'b' cannot be updated unless it is refreshed.
+    # 'b' cannot be updated unless it is firstly refreshed.
     try:
         b.foo = 'bar7'
     except ConcurrencyError: